gvwilson/thirdbit/src/fiction/darker-web/index.md

 Professor Maung nods.
 He expected this,
-which is why he has already had several discussions with the sys admin who manages the archive and is happy to be paid in bitcoin.
+which is why he has already had several discussions with the sys admin who manages the archive, who is something of a bitcoin aficionado.
 He exchanges a few pleasantries with Professor Jayaramath for appearances' sake, then leaves.